-Touring the Canadian Museum for Human Rights shortly after it opens
+Touring the first galleries opened at the Canadian Museum for Human Rights

-After years in the making, on September 20, 2014, the Canadian Museum for Human Rights in Winnipeg, Manitoba opened its doors.
-Six of the eleven galleries were still under construction, but group tours provided visitors access to the five completed galleries.
-I was on one of the tours and found the experience inspiring and thought-provoking.
+After years in the making, on September 20, 2014, the Canadian Museum for Human Rights in Winnipeg, Manitoba opened its doors with half of the galleries still under construction.
+Group tours provided visitors access to the completed galleries.
+I was on one of those tours and found the experience inspiring and thought-provoking.

 My visit began by walking down a slight decline to the museum and into the Bonnie and John Buhler Hall, a large, darkened room where the tour began.
 The decline and dark room symbolizes starting the journey from the middle of the earth.
 At one point during the tour, our guide asked the group how we felt while we waited in that room for the tour to begin.
 Many commented on the darkness or a feeling of being closed in.
 I also felt a quiet reverence and solemness.